oakserver/oak/README.md

   Determines if when middleware finishes processing, the application should send the `.response` to the client.
-If `true` the response will be sent, and if `false` the response will not be send.
+If `true` the response will be sent, and if `false` the response will not be sent.
 The default is `true` but certain methods, like `.upgrade()` and `.sendEvents()` will set this to `false`.

 - `.response`